edcaraujo/edcaraujo/projects/nclvalidator/nclvalidator.md

 excerpt: "A standalone application and a library to be reused by other applications that allows validation of NCL documents."

 categories:
- - projetos
+ - projects
- - ferramentas
+ - tools

 tags:
   - java
   - multimedia
   - validator
   - ncl
-  - xml
+  - authoring
   - laws
   - ufma
   - nclvalidator